 Easter Monday – Monday 5 April.
 A public holiday following Easter Sunday.
 Because who doesn’t love a four-day weekend.

 Reconciliation Day (ACT only) – Monday 31 May.
 Since 2018, the ACT has marked the first Monday on or after 27 May as Reconciliation Day (replacing the Family and Community Day public holiday that was held until 2017).
 Reconciliation Day marks the anniversary of the 1967 Referendum in which Australians voted overwhelmingly to amend the Constitution to allow the Commonwealth to make laws for Aboriginal people and include them in the census.
 It also marks the beginning of National Reconciliation Week.
-The ACT remains the only jurisdiction in Australia to observe a Reconciliation Day public holiday.
+As at 2021, the ACT remains the only jurisdiction in Australia to observe a Reconciliation Day public holiday.

 Queen’s Birthday – Monday 14 June.
 Although Queen Elizabeth II was born on 21 April 1926, all Australian states and territories except WA observe the Queen’s Birthday public holiday on the second Monday in June.

 Labour Day – Monday 4 October.
 This public holiday commemorates the granting of the eight-hour working day for Australians, first regulated in NSW in 1856.
 In ACT, NSW and SA, Labour Day takes place on the first Monday in October.
 Other jurisdictions observe different dates to acknowledge the eight-hour day.

 Christmas Day public holiday – Monday 27 December.
 In 2021, Christmas Day (25 December) falls on a Saturday so the public holiday is observed on the following Monday.